interactive-sonification/pya/README.md

 Audio files are also possible using the file path. `WAV` should work without issues. `MP3` is supported but may raise error if [FFmpeg](https://ffmpeg.org/).

-If you use Anacodna, installation is quite easy:
+If you use Anaconda, installation is quite easy:

 `conda install -c conda-forge ffmpeg`